 - Typically intend to stay with their company 3 times longer

 And for companies, inclusion can mean a lot.
 Inclusive workplaces:

 - Are 6 times more likely to anticipate change and effectively respond

 - Are 8 times more likely to have overall better business outcomes

 - Have 2.3 times higher cash flow per employee over a three-year period

 Ready to measure your inclusion efforts?
-Learn how the Limeade Inclusion

-  platform can help you meet your people and business goals.
+Learn how Limeade Inclusion can help you meet your people and business goals.